 What Freedom Means

 One of the most redemptive aspects of our work is the opportunity to watch an individual child transition from slavery to freedom.
 We don’t use those terms casually; with your help, we’ve literally given new life to well over 140 children.
 We’re proud of the big number because it shows our process is working.
 But we’re equally thrilled with the journey each child has been on and his/her accomplishments and milestones along the way.
 We celebrate every single story.
 Below are a few stories representative of typical family situations in Ghana to show more tangibly why we do what we do and what freedom truly means in the life of a particular child.

 KEKELI, AGE 6

-Kekeli is the youngest girl in the Logakorpe rescue group at 6 years old; she began working at the age of 4.
+Kekeli was the youngest girl in the Logakorpe rescue group at 6 years; she began working at the age of 4.
 Kekeli’s father lost his job a few years back and left the home to seek work elsewhere.
 He called often and sent financial support for a time, but it did not last.
 Kekeli’s mother did her best to provide but eventually found it too difficult to care for both herself and her young children.
 Having no better option, she sent Kekeli to work to at least ensure her essential needs were being met.
-Kekeli’s tasks in the village included cleaning fish and other small household chores like sweeping and helping with meal preparation and clean-up.
+Kekeli’s tasks in her village included cleaning fish and small household chores like sweeping and helping with meal preparation and clean-up.
 Now, post-rescue, her “tasks” include play, giggling, making friends, and starting school.
 She may not realize it fully, but freedom for Kekeli looks like a bright, wide-open future of possibility.
 We can’t wait to see what amazing things she accomplishes in her life.

 JACOB, AGE 17